Educational Policy and Leadership Studies, PhD

 Admission

 Applicants must meet the admission requirements of the Graduate College and of the educational leadership program.
-Successful applicants must have experience teaching and leading PK–12 schools.
-Complete applications are reviewed as they are received.
+Successful applicants must have an earned a master's degree at the time of the program start and have experience teaching and leading in PK–12 schools or adjacent fields.

 The Doctor of Philosophy program in educational policy and leadership studies with a higher education and student affairs subprogram requires a minimum of 74 s.h. of graduate credit.
 At least 39 s.h. must be earned while registered in the Graduate College at the University of Iowa, and after formal program admission.
 Students must earn a UI cumulative grade-point average of at least 3.00 in major coursework.